chef/chef-web-docs/themes/docs-new/layouts/shortcodes/chef_solo_environments.md

   }
 ```

-and like the following in Chef:
+and like the following in the Ruby DSL:

 ```ruby
 name 'environment_name'